-The TIG welding machine is designed to operate on a 3 phase 380V AC power supply.
+The TIG series of welding machines is designed to operate on a110V /220V AC power supply.

 When the power supply voltage is over the safe work voltage, there are over voltage and under voltage protection inside the welder, the alarm light will on, at the same time, the current output will be cut off.
 If the power supply voltage continually goes beyond the safe work voltage range, it will shorten the welder life-span.
 The below measures can be used: